Start adding items to your reading lists:or

-Many financial institutions underplay the importance of their people strategy.
-And yet workforce issues were central to many of the negative headlines in 2017.
+And yet workforce issues were central to many of the negative headlines recently.
 For an industry that sells trust, this isn’t something that can be swept under the rug.
-In 2018, financial institutions will likely face more challenges as they wrestle with diversity, trust and how to integrate artificial intelligence and digital labor alongside their existing workers.
+Financial institutions will likely face more challenges as they wrestle with diversity, trust and how to integrate artificial intelligence and digital labor alongside their existing workers.

 Diversity on the agenda.
-Given the politicized environment (and that 2018 is an election year), look for more conversations about diversity.
+Given the politicized environment, look for more conversations about diversity.
 Demographic trends continue to point toward a more diverse workforce, but diversity alone does not mean equality.
 We expect a few industry executives to truly embrace efforts to drive diversity, doubling down to close gaps in senior leadership positions, recruiting, pay and other areas.

 Why should we believe you?
 There’s broad skepticism in today’s society about large institutions.
 For the financial services industry, already struggling with a wary public, this is a big challenge.
 Meanwhile, millennials want more than a paycheck; they want to work for and buy from companies they trust.
 With the rise of new competitors, firms will likely start to revisit what they offer clients and employees.

 Culture clash.
 Financial institutions have invested a lot in human resource management systems (HRMS), but adoption has been woefully low.
 Deploying technology isn’t enough to change behavior.
 Firms will need to change culture if they want their HRMS investments to pay off.
-In 2018, we expect to see changes in incentives to drive real adoption and use of these tools.
+We expect to see changes in incentives to drive real adoption and use of these tools.

 Glass houses.
 You want to be, and be known as, a firm that truly values diversity.
 Think about more than gender, age, race and other protected classes—add variations in perspectives, experience and more.
 Measure your efforts along the way and be transparent with what you’ve found and where you’re going.
 Reflect your values in everything you do from recruiting to board composition.